-restraint of longitudinal expansions is a partial cause of longitudinal ripping, and also the cause of telescoping and of pipes pushed into structures.
+The first four types of failures are closely related.
+The cause of most failures (types, i, ii & iii), and the prevention of some (type iv} stem from the fact that concrete expands when wet, and contracts when dry.
+Concrete also is affected by temperature, it expands when heated and contracts when cooled.
+Circumferential cracks are caused by a drop in the water or soil temperatures or by drying out of the pipe.
+Such cracks may be partially prevented by prestressing the pipe longitudinally.
+The axial stress set up in pipe by the natural restraint of longitudinal expansions is a partial cause of longitudinal ripping, and also the cause of telescoping and of pipes pushed into structures.
 The longitudinal rips normally occur within a few days to a week after the pipe is laid.
 Failure from the above causes can be avoided by proper laying procedure.

 If no compromises are made on quality of pipeline and quality of joint, no pipeline shall leak.

-Pipeline leaks only when there is a significant human negligence, in respect of construction and operation.
+Pipeline leaks only if there's a major human negligence, in respect of construction and operation.
 Some of the precautions are:

-- i) Use moist soil for the initial backfill after laying the pipe. - ii) Minimize air circulation through a line when laying pipe and when line is not in use. - iii) Avoid laying pipe in extremely hot, extremely cold or in wet weather. - iv) Moreover when pipelines leak, the leaking water appears on the ground as a wet patch almost immediately and can be repaired easily.
-Regular inspection to attend to such eventualities is necessary. - v) In general, structured network system is much more useful and convenient for the operation. - vi) Distribution chambers to be cleared for silt/debris seasonally. - vii) Ball to be inserted for the silt clearance - viii) Valve/ outlet to be provided at the lowest level of the system to facilitate flushing. - ix) Periodical flushing of the system is necessary.
+i) Use damp soil for the initial backfill when birth the pipe.

+ii) Minimize air circulation through a line once birth pipe and once line isn't in use.

+iii) Avoid birth pipe in extraordinarily hot, extremely cold or in wet weather.

+iv) Furthermore once pipelines leak, the leaking water appears on the ground as a wet patch almost immediately and can be repaired easily.
+Regular scrutiny to attend to such eventualities is critical.

+v) In general, structured network system is much more useful and convenient for the operation.

+vi) Distribution chambers to be cleared for silt/debris seasonally.

+vii) Ball to be inserted for the silt clearance

+viii) Valve/ outlet to be provided at the lowest level of the system to facilitate flushing.

+ISSN:-....

+ix) Periodical flushing of the system is necessary.

 Surges in pipelines (type v) is one of the common disadvantages of an open type system with overflow stands.
 Air becomes entrained in the water as it over pours the lip into the down-stream portion of the overflow stand.
 This intimate mixture of air and water is carried down into the reach of pipe downstream from the stand and because of the turbulence of the flow, the tendency for the air to separate out is minimized.
 Therefore, after a short interval the upstream portion of this reach of water sometimes becomes lighter than the downstream portion causing a reversal of hydraulic gradient, until the water with entrained air flows back to the stand and the air is dissipated.
 Thus, forward flow is only in cycles.
 The line functions at only a fraction of its capacity, and the water is difficult to handle.
-The following observations have been made with regard to surging:
+The following observations have been made with regard to surging;

-- i) Most trouble occurs at low flow because at near capacity flow there is little, if any, fall of water over the baffles. - ii) Relief is obtained by placing gate valves in the baffle walls (or between the upstream and downstream portions) of overflow stands and closing these gates only enough to create the pressure necessary for operation of upstream hydrants or laterals. - iii) Relief is also obtained by placing an airtight cover over the overflow stand in question.
+i) Most trouble occurs at low flow because at near capacity flow there is little, if any, fall of water over the baffles.

+ii) Relief is obtained by placing gate valves in the baffle walls (or between the upstream and downstream portions) of overflow stands and closing these gates only enough to create the pressure necessary for operation of upstream hydrants or laterals.

+iii) Relief is also obtained by placing an airtight cover over the overflow stand in question.

-4. CONCLUSION
+3. CONCLUSION